Public education in America is at risk as long as mass deception can continue unchecked.

 “Seldom in the course of policymaking in the U.S. have so many firm convictions held by so many been based on so little convincing proof.”
 Clark Kerr, President Emeritus, University of California

-Truth: The varying quality of state standards and assessments does not correlate with student achievement as judge by our nation’s gold standard of tests, National Assessment of Educational Progress (NAEP).
+Truth: The varying quality of state standards and assessments does not correlate with student achievement as judged by our nation’s gold standard of tests, the National Assessment of Educational Progress (NAEP).

 If the variability of state standards and assessments do not affect overall student achievement, why are we focusing money, time, and effort on changing standards and tests as THE first step in improvement?
 It’s the wrong step.
 It makes no sense.

 We were deceived into thinking that standards are all-important.
 We were deceived into thinking they were crucial to improvement.
 Truth: Common standards were not identified as necessary in producing effective schools.
 That research finding has never been disputed and is now once again proven to be true.